dmlaziuk/dmlaziuk.github.io/_posts/2017-09-18-first-step.md

 Nowadays I understand that I made the right decision.
 Because choosing Ruby courses gave me ground knowledge in full-stack web-development, rather than some Java framework.

-This was my first step.
+It was my first step.

 I did it.